 Dental Bridges in Kingston, PA are a stable solution to restore your smile

-If you are missing teeth, whether it’s due to an accident, decay, or gum disease, the team at Lawrence Dental Excellence in Kinston, PA is here to help you renew your smile with dental bridges.
+If you are missing teeth, whether it’s due to an accident, decay, or gum disease, the team at Lawrence Dental Group in Kinston, PA is here to help you renew your smile with dental bridges.
 Dental bridges are a stable solution to missing teeth, filling in the gap and allowing you to maintain the full function of your teeth as well as enhancing the appearance of your smile.

 A bridge is a non-surgical way to replace one or many teeth.
 A bridge uses the adjacent teeth as anchors to support the missing tooth or teeth.
 With today’s dental advancements, a bridge can be fabricated in a fairly short period of time, using a metal or nonmetal foundation.
 Don’t let that missing tooth affect the way you speak, eat, and smile.
 Bridges yield immediate results that last a lifetime.
 Ask your dentist what type of bridge may be right for you.